Arshavin023/parallel_data_ingestion/README.md

 Run the pipeline orchestration script (orchestration_script.sh) to start the ingestion process:

-bash
-Copy code
 ./orchestration_script.sh

-Configuration
+## Configuration
 The configuration of the File Ingestion Process can be customized by modifying the following parameters in the Python scripts:

-Database connection parameters (host, database, user, password, port) Directory for storing JSON files (demo_path in file_ingestion_loader.py) JSON file processing logic and data manipulation (in file_ingestion_loader.py) File Structure
+Database connection parameters (host, database, user, password, port) Directory for storing JSON files (demo_path in file_ingestion_loader.py) JSON file processing logic and data manipulation (in file_ingestion_loader.py)

+## File Structure
 The File Ingestion Process repository has the following structure:

-Copy code
 lamisplus_sync_ingestion_process/
 │
 ├── file_ingestion_loader.py
 ├── run_ingestion_process.py
 └── orchestration_script.sh

-file_ingestion_loader.py: Python script responsible for ingesting JSON files into the PostgreSQL database. run_ingestion_process.py: Python script to execute the file ingestion process. orchestration_script.sh: Bash script to orchestrate the execution of the ingestion process.
+- file_ingestion_loader.py: Python script responsible for ingesting JSON files into the PostgreSQL database.

+- run_ingestion_process.py: Python script to execute the file ingestion process.

+- orchestration_script.sh: Bash script to orchestrate the execution of the ingestion process.

-Contributing
+## Contributing
 Contributions to the File Ingestion Process project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on GitHub.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.